 Additionally, take time every day to get up from your desk and walk around as you would in an on-premise workplace.
 Virtual meeting fatigue isn’t just about screen time—being sedentary for long stretches plays a role, as well.
 Try to work exercise into your day and take breaks to stretch, snack, and tend to personal needs.

-After a year or more of web conferencing, we’re all a little tired of screen time.
+After a pandemic full of extra web conferencing, we’re all a little tired of screen time.
 With a little boundary-setting, however, it is possible to reclaim your energy.
 Keep meetings short, and trade video meetings for phone calls or chats whenever possible.
 Practice using features like screen sharing and speaker view instead of grid view, making sure all attendees are on the same page.

 Finally, don’t hesitate to turn off your camera if you need to.
 Virtual meetings have become a fixture of our professional and personal lives for at least a little while longer.
 The best thing we can do for ourselves and our energy levels is be realistic about how much time we can reasonably spend on-screen.